 In Ecuador, the military junta says it is speeding up a national census so that the country's first elections since 1968 can be held next year.

-In Ecuador, the military junta says it is speeding up a national census so that the country's first elections since 1968 can be held next year.
+Background: In Ecuador, the military junta says it is speeding up a national census so that the country's first elections since 1968 can be held next year.
 But according to local observers there's still considerable scepticism over the intentions of the military authorities, who put back the elections by nine months earlier this year.

 SYNOPSIS: The official reason given for delaying the election was the need to prepare an electoral register.
 But it's widely believed that the three-man junta wanted more time to consider how to block the candidacy of former Presidential contender Asaad Bucaram, who could well get 40 percent of the vote.
 In 1972 the military regime pre-empted elections when it seemed they would be won by Bucaram, who is mistrusted by the right wing.